mertfozzy/Facial-Emotion-Detection/README.md

 FED; is a Java program that can detect and analyze facial emotions.
 All the datas and codes created by Mert Altuntaş.

+1-) You can find my Demo in presentation file.

-1-) You can download my project files that spurred a ".zip".
+2-) You can download my project files that spurred a ".zip".
 Then import it into your Eclipse IDE.

-2-) My main codes are in "Work.java", my cURL commands using IBM Watson service are processed in "CurlUtil.java".
+3-) My main codes are in "Work.java", my cURL commands using IBM Watson service are processed in "CurlUtil.java".

-3-) Usage :
+4-) Usage :
 a-) Find any picture's URL adress from Internet, and paste it into textbox ("Enter here..").
 Then click the "Browse" button directly below.
 The result will appear in the same window as class and score.

 b-) If you want to use the photos directly from the file system, you can use the "Choose a Photo" button on the right corner.
 The photo will appear in the window, but it will not work.
 (Under Development)